srid/rib/README.md

 -->
 <img src="https://raw.githubusercontent.com/srid/rib/master/doc/a/static/ribs.svg?sanitize=true" width="150" />

-Rib is a static site generator written in Haskell that reuses existing tools (`Shake`, `Lucid` and `Clay`) and is thus non-monolithic.
-It is nearly done but still a work in progress and will soon be ready for general use.
+**Rib** is a static site generator written in Haskell with the goal of reusing existing tools (`Shake`, `Lucid` and `Clay`) instead of re-inventing them.

+Rib enables you to write your site content, including HTML & CSS, in Haskell, while providing necessary Shake combinators and Pandoc functions to wire everything together in a simple fashion (see `Rib.Simple`).

 ## Examples

-See the [rib-sample](https://github.com/srid/rib-sample) repo to see how the `Rib` library can be used to write your own static site generator in a few lines of code which includes the HTML and CSS of the site.
+These examples illustrate how the `Rib` package can be used to write your own static site generator in a few lines of Haskell code that includes the site's HTML and CSS.

+* [rib-sample](https://github.com/srid/rib-sample): Use this to get started with your own site.

-See `./doc` for a real-world example---Rib's own documentation site.
+* `./doc`: Rib's own documentation site.
+Live at: https://rib.srid.ca/

-(Refer to `Rib.Simple` if you need further customization of the Shake action.)

-With Rib you do not have to deal with less powerful template engines or write raw HTML/CSS by hand.
-Do everything in Haskell, and concisely at that!
+* Author's own website.
+Live at https://notes.srid.ca/

 ## Getting Started